 Through policy reform and public outreach, this organization seeks to end the criminalization of poverty due to systemic inequalities within the justice system.

-From Social Justice to Criminal Justice: Poverty and Administration of Criminal Law by Willam C. Heffernan (Oxford University Press, 2000)
+From Social Justice to Criminal Justice: Poverty and the Administration of Criminal Law by William C. Heffernan & John Kleinig (Oxford University Press, 2000)

 Collection of essays from legal and political scholars examining issues of disparate treatment of impoverished populations in the criminal justice system.
 (USC Libraries)

 Cycles of Poverty and Crime in America's Inner Cities by Lewis D. Solomon (Transaction Publishers, 2012)

 Provides an overview of rehabilitative and reentry policies, programs, and strategies for the previously incarcerated.
 (USC Libraries)

 From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America by Elizabeth Hinton (Harvard University Press, 2016)

 An account on how the United States became the home of the world's largest prison system, starting at the height of the 1960s civil rights era.
 (USC Libraries)

 Not a Crime to be Poor: The Criminalization of Poverty in America by Peter B. Edelman (New Press, 2017)